TheAraSimon/SearchEngine/README.md

 - **Search relevant pages** in Search tab using keywords.
 If no site is chosen, the search will be done throughout all indexed sites.

 ## Stack of Technologies and Libraries
-Spring Framework // MySQL // Jackson // Lombok / Jsoup / Lucene.morphology
+Spring Framework // PostgreSQL // Jackson // Lombok // Jsoup // Lucene.morphology // Liquibase

 ## How to Run
-Recommended to have JDK 22 and MySQL installed on your PC.
-Search_engine schema must be created on DataBase.
-Run the program in the IDE, navigate to the browser path localhost:8080
+Run PostgreSQL container in Docker.
+Use the command below in Terminal: docker run -p 5432:5432 --name search_engine -e POSTGRES_PASSWORD=testtest -e POSTGRES_USER=AraSimon -e POSTGRES_DB=search_engine -d postgres:14
-Check the settings (application.yaml) if required.
+Recommended to have JDK 22 installed on your PC.
+Run the program in the IDE, navigate to the browser path localhost:8080 Check the settings (application.yaml) if required.